univention/ucs-school/doc/kelvin/docs/resource-users.rst

 * The UCS\@school import is used to provision users.
 The ``source_uid`` user attribute is used to select which user accounts to include in searches for existing uses.
 If the imports are done through the graphical UMC module, the ``source_uid`` attribute contains the role of the imported user.
 When user roles are changed through the *UCS\@school Kelvin REST API*, the ``source_uid`` attribute is *not* adapted.
 If in the mentioned import case the CSV source data is not adapted, a new user would be created with the old roles and the user with the modified roles would be deleted.
 * When creating users, their email addresses are created from different templates for different roles.
 For example ``<firstname>.<lastname>@staff.<domain>`` for staff members and ``<firstname>[0].<lastname>@teacher.<domain>`` for teachers.
 When user roles are changed through the *UCS\@school Kelvin REST API*, the email address is *not* adapted.
-* Home directories of UCS\@school users are located on school servers in a directory structure containing the users role (e.g. ``/home/$OU/lehrer/$USERNAME``).
+* Home directories of UCS\@school users are located on school servers in a directory structure containing the user's role (e.g. ``/home/$OU/lehrer/$USERNAME``).
 The directory path is stored in the LDAP attribute ``homeDirectory`` / the UDM property ``unixhome``.
 The location of home directories is of no technical consequence.
 When user roles are changed, the *UCS\@school Kelvin REST API* will not modify the users home directory property and will not move its files and directories.

 Delete